laravel/pennant/notes.md

 Note that changing the state of feature flags has not been optimized for bulk at the driver level.
 The driver API will always receive one feature + once scope to activate at a time.

-### TODO

-- Provide artisan commands to manipulate the state of things:
-    - For everyone: `php artisan feature:activate new-api`
-    - For those it is currently inactive for: `php artisan feature:activate new-api --only-inactive`
-    - etc.

 ## Fallback values

 Our first party drivers fallback to `false` for unknown features i.e. if we try to access a feature with no resolver, the result will always be `false`.